 Water Finishing to wash softer particle

-Chemical finishing is achieved by addition of chemicals to the natural stone.
+Chemical finishing is achieved by the addition of chemicals to the natural stone.
 This finish can transform the appearance and texture of the stone.
-The four types of finishes available with chemical finishing are Acid wash, Epoxy treatment, Meshed finish and Protective treatment.
+The four types of finishes available with chemical finishing are Acid wash, Epoxy treatment, Meshed finish, and Protective treatment.

 Acid Wash is a type of finish where the kitchen worktop surface achieves a stunning antique appearance.
 The stone is tumbled with pebbles and sand to produce an aged and weathered finish.
-Tumbling and acid washing is applied to the stone causing etches on the slab.
-This treatment is primarily applied to tone down the colour scheme of the natural stone but the surface is immediately subjected to mechanical wire brushing to smoothen the surface and restore the colour to the stone.
+Tumbling and acid washing are applied to the stone causing etches on the slab.
+This treatment is primarily applied to tone down the color scheme of the natural stone but the surface is immediately subjected to mechanical wire brushing to smoothen the surface and restore the color to the stone.

-Epoxy Treatment comes handy for enhancing the endurance of kitchen countertops.
+Epoxy Treatment comes in handy for enhancing the endurance of kitchen countertops.

 Meshed Finish is suited to the natural stone surface where defect slabs are made durable.